mvolkmann/blog/src/eleventy/why-11ty.md

 For contributors that are programmers, it's more likely they will know JavaScript than other programming languages.

+11ty supports a wide variety of templating languages
+{% aInternal 'listed earlier', '/blog/eleventy/ssgs/' %}
-11ty supports a wide variety of templating languages listed earlier and use of these can be mixed within the same site.
+and use of these can be mixed within the same site.
 All the supported templating languages require less effort to learn than learning a new web framework or programming language.